法と団体交渉:現代の職場における規制の根拠と類型<br>The Law and Collective Bargaining : Sources and Patterns of Regulation in the Modern World of Work

 This book examines the relationship between the law and collective bargaining in the modern world of work.

-It brings together theoretical, normative and practical perspectives from around the world to rethink the nexus between the two sources of work regulation in the face of unprecedented social and economic changes.
+It brings together theoretical, normative and practical perspectives from around the world to rethink the nexus between the two institutions of work regulation and labour market governance in the face of unprecedented social and economic changes.

-Drawing on a tradition of labour law scholarship grounded in legal pluralism, the book explores how legislators and industrial relations institutions are reshaping the law-collective bargaining nexus to cope with these challenges.
+Drawing on a tradition of labour law scholarship grounded in legal pluralism, the book explores how legislators and industrial relations institutions are reshaping the law-collective bargaining nexus to cope with these challenges, in search for a renewed vision of labour governance: a vision that recognises law and collective bargaining as institutions of co-regulation, legal imagination, and social progress.

 Contents

-1. Introduction: Rethinking the Law-Collective Bargaining Nexus for the 21st Century, Paolo Tomassetti (University of Milan, Italy), Alexis Bugada (Aix-Marseille University, France) and Anthony Forsyth (RMIT University, Australia)
+1. Introduction: Rethinking the Law-Collective Bargaining Nexus for the Twenty-first Century, Paolo Tomassetti (University of Milan, Italy), Alexis Bugada (Aix-Marseille University, France) and Anthony Forsyth (RMIT University, Australia)

 2. Collective Bargaining, Dignity and Spheres of Justice, Sergio Gamonal (Universidad Adolfo Ibáñez, Chile)